Can Drugs Permanently Damage Your Brain?

 Unfortunately, because drug and alcohol use affects the same brain system that is responsible for ensuring survival, it can also train a person to consume more of these substances.
 This is how an addiction first begins.

-Other neurochemicals responsible for controlling mood levels are affected by substance abuse too, such as serotonin and norepinephrine.
-If a person notices they felt happier after they used a particular substance, they may start to associate the substance with the positive changes in their emotions, which can encourage them to use drugs or alcohol on a more frequent basis.
+Other neurochemicals responsible for controlling mood levels are affected by substance use disorder, too, such as serotonin and norepinephrine.
+If a person notices they feel happier after they use a particular substance, they may start to associate the substance with the positive changes in their emotions, which can encourage them to use drugs or alcohol on a more frequent basis.

 Brain Damage Caused By Drugs And Alcohol